chinchalinchin/being-and-death/01_being.md

 TODO

-With this preparatory remarks made and primitive defined, we arrive at our first stop in the long of history of our understanding of Being: Aristotle.
+With this preparatory remarks made and primitives defined, we arrive at our first stop in the long of history of our understanding of Being: Aristotle.

 ### Substance and Form